NovatecConsulting/betting-game-backend/README.md

 Assuming you are starting your application with port 8080, the Swagger UI is accessible through `http://localhost:8080/swagger-ui/`.

+Alternatively, the OpenAPI can be found in src/docs.

 ## Creating a native executable

 You can create a native executable using: `./gradlew build -Dquarkus.package.type=native`.